MDBarbier/BasketTest/README.md

 ## Time spent

-Including review of the problem, writing the class lib, writing the unit tests and refactoring I have spent approx 6 hours on the application.
+Including review of the problem, writing the class lib, writing the unit tests, testing the application and refactoring I have spent approx 5-6 hours on the assignment.

 ## Namespaces